chris-townsend/PP4-Kitchen_Tales/TESTING.md

 *[As a User, I can view recipes on my mobile so that I don't have to rely on using a computer](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/13)*

 ![Kichen Tales mobile friendly recipe](static/images/kitchen-tales-mobile-recipe.webp)

+- The site was tested on a variety of devices to ensure it was mobile friendly, please click [here](/TESTING.md#device-testing) to view a full list of tested devices.

 ![Kichen Tales mobile friendly test](static/images/kitchen-tales-mobile-friendly-test.webp)